varnish/Varnish-Book/varnish_book.rst

 - Hashtwo is Varnish' implementation of surrogate keys
 - Cache invalidation based on cache tags
-- Adds easily patters to be matched against
+- Adds patterns easily to be matched against
 - Highly scalable

 .. container:: handout